 In addition to our home projects, I always have a crafty project (or two) up my sleeve.
 A few months ago, I was asked to be a bridesmaid in my friend Meg’s wedding, and her sister reached out to me asking for help with shower games.

 Thinking back to great bridal shower games, my sister PK planned an awesome game at my shower.
 She collected a dozen photos of me at different times in my life and projected them onto the wall.
-The bridal shower guests had to guess what year the photo was taken.
+The bridal shower guests guessed what year the photo was taken.

 Even though I loved the game, putting a version together for Meg would have involved collecting and scanning a lot of photos, not to mention getting their dates correct.